This is the multi-page printable view of this section. Click here to print.

 Load Balancer

-- LB health check port configuration method has been changed.
+- The method for configuring the LB health check port has been changed.

-- You can choose between member port/direct input, and if you select direct input, specify the port to use.
+- You can select either a member port or manual entry, and when using manual entry, specify the port to use.

-- Existing LB health checks are changed to member ports.
+- Existing LB health checks are changed to the member port.
 (Same as the current health check method)

-- HTTPS option has been added to the LB health check protocol.
+- The HTTPS option has been added to the LB health check protocol.

-- You can monitor the server TLS connection status.
+- You can monitor the server’s TLS connection status.

-- When using URL redirection on the HTTP Listener, you can specify the target port for the redirection.
+- When using URL redirection in an HTTP Listener, you can specify the target port for the redirection.

-- You can add Multi-node GPU Cluster resources to LB server group members.
+- You can add Multi-node GPU Cluster resources to the LB server group members.

-- You can set the Source NAT IP and health check IP when creating a Load Balancer.
+- When creating a Load Balancer, you can set the Source NAT IP and health check IP.

-- TLS protocol has been added to L4 Listener.
+- TLS protocol has been added to the L4 Listener.

-- You can configure TLS services based on TCP.
+- You can set up a TLS service over TCP.

-- Routing rule option has been added to L7 Listener.
+- A routing rule option has been added to the L7 Listener.

-- Routing conditions allow setting URL path or host-specific branching.
+- Routing conditions allow you to set up branching by URL path or by host.

 - Supports multiple SSL certificates.

-- Supports SNI, allowing multiple certificates to be registered on a single Listener.
+- By supporting SNI, you can register multiple certificates on a single Listener.

 - Add LB health check management feature

-- Create an LB health check to define the required health check method and connect it to an LB server group for use.
+- You can create an LB health check, define the required health check method, and connect it to an LB server group for use.

 - Weighted Round Robin and Weighted Least Connection have been added to the load balancing options.

-- By setting per-member weights, you can distribute server load.
+- You can set per-member weights to distribute server load.

 - Add LB server group member activation feature